-My journey to becoming a counsellor began with a negative personal experience of counselling; feeling patronised and belittled was not what I expected from an individual who promoted being non-judgemental, compassionate and understanding.
-I had an existing love of Psychology after studying the subject at A Level and decided this was the motivation I needed to further expand my knowledge and train in this field.
-After feeling lost for many years, I found my true passion and completed 3 years of counselling training.
+My journey to becoming a counsellor began with a negative personal experience of therapy; feeling patronised and belittled was not what I expected from an individual who promoted being non-judgemental, compassionate and understanding.
+With an existing love of Psychology after studying the subject at A Level, this was the motivation I needed to further expand my knowledge and train in this field.
+After feeling lost for many years, I found my true passion and completed my counselling training from 2012 – 2015.

 I am a Registered Member of the British Association for Counselling and Psychotherapy and abide by their Ethical Framework for Good Practice, and I'm committed to the process of continuing professional development by attending conferences and courses on a regular basis.
-Some recent courses include working with addiction and bereavement, working with Dissociative Identity Disorder, and Understanding Coercive Control and Domestic Violence.
+Some recent courses include:

 Training and Qualifications: